 A glossary for Mental Construction is available.

-An amateur has a blessing and a curse.
+Being an amateur has a blessing and a curse.

 Let me start with the curse.
 The shortcomings of amateur theorizing make them the butt of jokes, especially to members of the field they address.
 An amateur can be woefully ignorant of basic facts of the discipline, which to the specialist topples their train of reasoning at a very early stage.